 - Section B: The TRC chair may use Section B of the report to verify information provided in the professional growth and activities report.
+The name of the department or work group member(s) interviewed and the substance of the information received must be documented and included in the report. - Candidate Self Study Each candidate shall compose a succinct 3 to 5-page self-study.
+Candidates should describe how they have met each of the five Criteria for Evaluation specified in section H.1.4 in the performance of their job functions.
+While candidates must address each of the five (5) major criteria in each evaluation cycle, they may provide a distinctive means of emphasis on the various elements contained under each of the five (5) criteria, including any specific areas of focus as outlined in the Tenure Review Committee Report or elements related to their professional growth goals.

-The name of the department or work group member(s) interviewed and the substance of the information received must be documented and included in the report. - Candidate Self Study Each candidate's evaluation packet shall include a succinct selfstudy document addressing their professional growth and establishing future goals.
-Candidates shall also address any concerns reported in Observation and Discussion Reports and respond to any substantial issues raised in student surveys.
-Candidates shall also propose specific strategies for resolving those issues and concerns during the next evaluation cycle.
-If concerns were documented in the previous Tenure Review Committee Report, candidates shall analyze the effectiveness of their strategic responses to those concerns.
-The candidate's self-study must be submitted by the end of week thirteen (13) of the fall semester with the evaluation packet. - Response Reports (Optional) Candidates may include responses to any Observation and Discussion Reports, Tenure Review Committee Reports, Department/Work Group Responsibilities Observation Reports or Dean's Reports. - Revised Materials (Optional) Candidates may include in their evaluation packet classroom or other material they have revised in response to student surveys and/or Observation and Discussion Reports.
+The self-study should also include a reflection that outlines contributions to diversity, equity, and inclusion on an individual, departmental or institutional level.
+Candidates shall also address recommendations from their most recent observation reports, survey responses, and evaluation reports, including specific strategies for resolving any identified issues or concerns during the next evaluation cycle.
+In addition, they shall assess whether or not they have met the goals identified in the previous evaluation and identify future goals.
+The candidate's self-study must be submitted by the end of week thirteen (13) of the fall semester with the evaluation packet.

+- Response Reports (Optional) Candidates may include responses to any Observation and Discussion Reports, Tenure Review Committee Reports, Department/Work Group Responsibilities Observation Reports or Dean's Reports. - Revised Materials (Optional) Candidates may include in their evaluation packet classroom or other material they have revised in response to student surveys and/or Observation and Discussion Reports.